Pranavv361/cs5293sp23-project0/README.md

 ```python
 fetchIncidents.fetchIncidents(url)
 ```
-The url will be sent to **fetchIncidents.fetchIncidents(url)** fetchIncidents function in fetchIncidents.py file which we download the pdf file using urllib library.
+The url will be sent to **fetchIncidents.fetchIncidents(url)** fetchIncidents function in fetchIncidents.py file which downloads the pdf file using urllib library.
 The download file *incidents.pdf* is then stored in the local directory.
 ```python
 extractIncidents.extractIncidents('incidents.pdf')
 ```
-The above function will extract the text using regular expression Library and store it in form a list of tuples which has all the 5 fields to required.
+The above function will extract the text using regular expression library and store it in form a list of tuples which has all the 5 fields which are required.
 ```python
 createDb.createDb()
 populateDb.populateDb('incidents.db', incidents)